plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 ## Adding the gas exchange A-C<sub>i</sub> data to the dataset folder

-The idea of this project is to include the raw A-C<sub>i</sub> data so we can fit the curves and estimate V<sub>cmax</sub> using the same method for all datasets.
+The aim of this project is to include the raw A-C<sub>i</sub> data so that we can fit the curves and estimate V<sub>cmax</sub> using the same method for all datasets.

-We have requirements for the final A-C<sub>i</sub> data to be used by the fitting procedure (see table below with the needed column names).
+The final A-C<sub>i</sub> data to be used by the fitting procedure must meet certain requirements (see table below with the required column names).
 However, we don’t have hard requirements in the way to obtain this final data.
 Note that the SampleID\_num column will be used by the fitting procedure to identify individual A-C<sub>i</sub> curves.
 If you made several A-C<sub>i</sub> curves on the same leaf we recommend to only keep the best one.
-We decided to use a column SampleID and a column SampleID\_num.
+We decided to use a column SampleID\_num in addition to the SampleID column.
 SampleID should correspond to the original identifier of the leaves in the raw dataset which is often a complex string.
 The column SampleID\_num should be an integer.
 We made the choice to use the SampleID\_num to facilitate the QAQC of the curves and the ploting of the figures.

 The A-C<sub>i</sub> data should be cleaned from spurious measurements and points that would bias V<sub>cmax</sub> or J<sub>max</sub>